Aoi124/cs50x_final_project/README.md

 # Breakout clone
 This is my final project for Harvard CS50x course.
+It is a retro game made with python.